niuers/python/objects.md

 * An early realization of the need for distinct string representations for objects appeared in [Smalltalk](http://esug.org/data/HistoricalDocuments/TheSmalltalkReport/ST07/04wo.pdf).
   * For example, To a programmer, one of an object’s most important properties is its class.
 * repr(): Return a string representing the object as the developer wants to see it.
+  * Because of its role in debugging, calling repr() on an object should never raise an exception.
+If something goes wrong inside your implementation of `__repr__`, you must deal with the issue and do your best to produce some serviceable output that gives the user a chance of identifying the target object.

 * str(): Return a string representing the object as the user wants to see it.

 ### classmethod Versus staticmethod